Our role in the battle against malnutrition

 Treatment and nutritional care

-Through home treatment, mobilising communities, and developing nutritional products for the most vulnerable people, including those suffering from diseases such as HIV and AIDS or tuberculosis.
+Through home treatment, mobilizing communities, and developing nutritional products for the most vulnerable people, including those suffering from diseases such as HIV and AIDS or tuberculosis.

 Prevention and risk reduction